jarun/nnn/README.md

 - Mount any cloud storage service in a few keypresses
 - Mount and modify archives
 - Filter filtered entries
-- Sort files by access time and inode change time
+- Sort by modification, access and inode change time
 - Access selection from another instance of `nnn`
-- Compile out features you don't need
+- Compile out/in features with make options
 - Watch matrix text fly or read fortune messages
 - Configure in 5 minutes!